CyclotronResearchCentre/bidsme/README.md

 which will uniquely identify the sequence.

 `prepare` do not modify/convert/rename data files, only copies them.
-If an actual modification of data is needed (e.g. anonymisation, or convertion), either in plugin functions `FileEP`, `SequenceEndEP` or manually in prepeared dataset.
+If an actual modification of data is needed (e.g. anonymisation, or conversion), either in plugin functions `FileEP`, `SequenceEndEP` or manually in prepared dataset.
-As long datafiles remains in the correct folders and data format is supported by BIDScoin, bidsification should perform normally.
+As long data files remains in the correct folders and data format is supported by BIDScoin, bidsification should perform normally.

-This structure has been choosen to be as rigid possible, in order to mak it easier to treat numerically, but still human-readable.
+This structure has been chosen to be as rigid possible, in order to mak it easier to treat numerically, but still human-readable.
 It naturally  supports multimodal dataset.